The journey was almost over.

 She pushed the black vines from her head behind her pointed ear.
 “What will you do, if this works?”

-Ivor was quiet, as he often was, the wind playing with his thick blonde braid.
+Ivor was quiet, as he often was, while the wind played with his thick blonde braid.
 He was covered in grime from boots to nose.
 The tattered cloak over his shoulders could no longer be identified as blue and his trousers desperately needed patched.
-She knew he’d never let these gifts go, but she was determined in persuading him to get a new blouse once they were in Fàitois.
+She knew he’d never part from his cloak but everything else needed to be burned they were so far gone.
 At least his gloves were clean.

 “I haven’t thought about it.”